 The computer is already a hypnotic device.
-Staring at a fixed focal length, scrolling, and swiping all induce what hypnotherapist Daniel Ryan calls a learning state.
+Staring at a fixed focal length, scrolling, and swiping all induce what hypnotherapist Daniel Ryan calls “subtle learning states.”
 And on the screen, what we repeatedly learn is a bent set of values including ravenous consumerism, preposterous ideas of hierarchy, gender, beauty, and spirituality.
 We consume these more deeply than we realize.

-Hypnotists use pendulums, repeating sounds, vanishing points, particular vocal cadences, and spinning plates to produce a state of consciousness and brain activity marked by calm focus and extra sensitivity to suggestion.
+Hypnotists have used pendulums, repeating sounds, vanishing points, particular vocal cadences, and a variety of other means to produce a state of consciousness and brain activity marked by calm focus and extra sensitivity to suggestion.
 These tools are called “inductions.”

 Can we use the screen to hypnotize in a kinder way?
 To prompt specific eye movements, to pulse at certain rhythms, and invoke gestures that calm, or heal, or produce clarity of mind?
 Left-right eye movement is used together with restorative messaging in EMDR therapy to treat post traumatic stress disorder and the counter clockwise spiral is often associated with a cooling, more female aspect (though it’s rarely so simple).
 This screensaver attempts a more benevolent induction.